ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 } catch(std::exception& e) {

     std::cout << e.what() << std::endl;

     return 1;

 }
 ```

 defines a try block and a catch block.
-In this sample, we try to send a message to an endpoint.
-If an exception is raised, the program's execution proceeds to the catch handler, which processes a std::exception data type.
-If the catch handler handles a ```std::exception```, the program returns 1.
+In the try block, we try to send a message to a server.
+If an exception is raised, the program's execution proceeds to the catch block, which processes a `std::exception` type exception.
+The handler displays what exception was raised and the program returns 1.

 The line